-Of the 5.7 million Americans living with heart failure, about 10 percent have advanced heart failure.
+Of the more than 6 million Americans living with heart failure, about 10 percent have advanced heart failure.
 The condition is considered advanced when conventional heart therapies and symptom management strategies no longer work.
 You feel shortness of breath and other symptoms even at rest.

 In the American Heart Association and American College of Cardiology’s A-to-D staging system, advanced heart failure is stage D. Another classification system, developed by the New York Heart Association, grades the severity of symptoms on a 1-to-4 scale.
 Your symptom severity number can fluctuate, even within a single day, depending on how you feel.